Skip to main content

 General usage guidance

 We use our hero color (Warm Red) and supporting color (Spruce) across most of our primary design applications.
 Our neutral colors help balance and support Warm Red, while complementary colors add depth and richness to the palette.
+Below are a few key rules to keep in mind when using our color palette.

 We have two additional digital-only colors to support accessibility; these should not be used in print.